xiaoleiwww/SignalProcessingSystem/README.md

 The system contains three components:

-1 A variety of signal generators which can generate formula data used sympy, or generate sampling points data based on python code (pure mathmatics).
+1 A variety of signal generators which can generate formula data used sympy, or generate sampling points data based on python and c++ code (pure mathmatics).
 The function includes linear/nonlinear.
 The function will be given.

 2 A processing function.
 The function will give the formula of the convolution signal.